Purposeful Teaching Fellowship

 • Participate in all sessions in the spring semester (dates listed above)

-• Participate in two (2) check-in sessions while you are teaching in the fall semester
+• Participate in two (2) check-in sessions the semester you are teaching

 • Participate in exit interview and/or focus group about the fellowship